Public Transportation in Bucharest

 Bucharest's extensive public transport system combines metros, trams, trolleys, and buses.
 While it offers great coverage, navigating it might require some initial exploration.

-Bucharest Metro Lines
+Bucharest Subway Lines

 Bucharest's metro system network makes it a convenient way to explore the city center.